ncatlab/nlab-content/pages/5498.md

 > This paper uses concepts from sheaf theory to explain phenomena in
 > concurrent systems, including object, inheritance, deadlock, and
 > non-interference, as used in computer security.
-The approach is very;
+The approach is very
 > general, and applies not only to concurrent object oriented systems, but
 > also to systems of differential equations, electrical circuits, hardware
 > description languages, and much more.
 Time can be discrete or continuous,